 I was born in Butuan on the feast day of Sta.
 Emerentiana and was given five names on my birth certificate: Emmy Lorinne Mahalia Caipang Catedral.
 I was raised in Butuan, and Iloilo City, Philippines before immigrating to New York City at the age of ten.

-I'm an artist and writer working in performance and installation with things made with paper, including books.
-I present collaborative projects as The Explorers Club of Enrique de Malacca, and The Amateur Astronomers Society of Voorhees, which hosted a salon with Columbia's Department of Astronomy in the Spring of 2018.
-I also present work as Y2K (with Carlos Rigau and Jocelyn Spaar).
+Emmy works in performance and installation with things made with paper, including books.
+She presents collaborative projects as The Explorers Club of Enrique de Malacca, and The Amateur Astronomers Society of Voorhees, which hosted a salon with Columbia's Department of Astronomy in the Spring of 2018.
+She also presents work as Y2K (with Carlos Rigau and Jocelyn Spaar).
 Work has been exhibited at Queens Museum, Flux Factory, The New York Historical Society, Bronx River Art Center, Sadie Halie Projects, Primetime, and other unnamed and temporarily named spaces.
-Readings and performances have been presented at Brookyn Wayfarers, Unisex Salon, The Segue Reading Series, Present Co., Underdonk, and LaMama Experimental Theater Club.
+Readings and performances have been presented at Recess, 601 Artspace, Wendy's Subway, Brookyn Wayfarers, Unisex Salon, The Segue Reading Series, Present Co., Underdonk, and LaMama Experimental Theater Club.

-Catedral received an MFA (Sculpture) from Hunter College, and in 2014 was among the Artists-in-Residence at the Center for Book Arts.
+Emmy received an MFA (Sculpture) from Hunter College, and in 2014 was among the Artists-in-Residence at the Center for Book Arts.

 After being part of the Artbook | Distributed Art Publishers team for nearly a decade, Emmy is currently the Fairs & Editions Coordinator at Printed Matter, Inc.

-Support The Octavia Project: http://bit.ly/theoctaviaproject
+Support The Octavia Project: bit.ly/theoctaviaproject

 inquiries: e m m y c a t e d r a l [at] g m a i l . c o m